corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/performance-testing/performance-tuning.md

 checkpoints to the database, but only ever reads them when a flow needs to be restarted, the amount of data written to the database can vastly exceed the amount of data read and index look-ups performed.
 Checkpoints are usually written once and removed once the flow finishes.
 Therefore, a standard, read-optimised database as is e.g. on offer from cloud providers does not suit the performance requirements of Corda very well.
-It is recommended to run a dedicated database on a server that has fast disks, so the writing of checkpoints does not slow the processing down.
+R3 recommends to run a dedicated database on a server that has fast disks, so the writing of checkpoints does not slow the processing down.

 Depending on the write performance of the database, it might be useful to have a separate database server for each node rather than having